mm6/InternetOfThingsCourse/projects/project1/Project1_U22_No_Argon.md

 5) Our goal is for Node-RED to publish messages to and receive messages from the Particle console.
 These heartbeat messages will be published to the Particle console by Node-RED.
 The publications will be used to simulate an Argon.
 And we want Node-RED to hear about (subscribe to) these messages (heartbeats).
 [This article introduces you to Node-RED and the "The Particle Nodes" section specifically is where the reader learns how to connect the Particle Cloud to Node-RED.
 Read about Node-RED and how Node-RED can be integrated with the Particle Cloud.](https://docs.particle.io/community/node-red/)

 6) Particle provides a set of nodes that can be used in a Node-RED flow to communicate with Particle.
-Our goal is to establish these new Particle nodes and make them available to Node-RED:
+Our goal is to establish these new Particle nodes and make them available to Node-RED.

     In Node-RED, do the following: